 - Novel, bioavailable small molecule inhibitors of HBV and HDV viral entry that potently block infection of hepatocytes for both viruses

 - Novel, bioavailable, liver-focused small molecule agonists of the interferon pathway that are able to activate antiviral cellular responses as well as engage the innate and adaptive immune systems

-Research programs advancing new small molecule compounds with novel targets and mechanisms
+Programs advancing new small molecule compounds with novel targets and mechanisms

-Our research team is focused on proprietary research that has the potential to accelerate progress toward HBV cures and to discover novel antivirals to treat other serious viral diseases.
-We are currently advancing an early-stage program evaluating a novel small molecule approach to inhibit viral entry for HBV and hepatitis delta virus (HDV), which is estimated to impact approximately 5 percent of those chronically infected with HBV – approximately 12 million people globally.
-We are also advancing our novel orally-bioavailable interferon-α receptor (IFNAR) agonist program that is designed to selectively activate the interferon-α pathway in the liver while reducing systemic exposure to improve tolerability.
+In HBV/HDV, we have a clinical stage potent, next generation CAM candidate, ABI-4334 (4334), optimized for significantly increased potency against cccDNA formation and new virus production versus first-generation CAMs.
+4334 has completed a Phase 1a clinical study.
+We are also advancing a development candidate, ABI-6250, employing a small molecule approach to inhibit viral entry for HBV and hepatitis delta virus (HDV), which is estimated to impact approximately 4.5 percent of those chronically infected with HBV – approximately 12 million people globally.
+Our portfolio also includes a novel orally-bioavailable interferon-α receptor (IFNAR) agonist program that is designed to selectively activate the interferon-α pathway in the liver while reducing systemic exposure to improve tolerability.